oat-sa/taohub-articles/forge/TAO-3-0.md

 ### Data Rights Access Management

 \
 Computer based assessment project involve several stakeholders, the resources, items, tests are designed and authored sometimes collaboratively.
-In addition to the authentication system, a fine grained control access should be added so that resources or informations access (read, write, delete, create) may be set considering specific groups of users or roles.
+In addition to the authentication system, a fine grained control access should be added so that resources or information access (read, write, delete, create) may be set considering specific groups of users or roles.

-Two differents approaches could be considered :<br/>
+Two different approaches could be considered :<br/>

 - Rights access at resource level, considering access control on an item globally for instance.<br/>